ashokrayal/Recommendation-Metrics/README.md

     $ pip install recommendation-metrics

-Note that Yellowbrick is an active project and routinely publishes new releases with more visualizers and updates.
-In order to upgrade Yellowbrick to the latest version, use pip as follows.
+Note that Recommendation-Metrics is an active project and routinely publishes new releases with more visualizers and updates.
+In order to upgrade Recommendation-Metrics to the latest version, use pip as follows.

     $ pip install -U recommendation-metrics